arnauddorgans/AListViewController/README.md

 }
 ```

+In this exemple the `UITableView` is linked in your storyboard and you have a prototype cell with "cell" as identifier.
-In this exemple if you call `refreshData(reload: true)` the content of your `ListView` don't change.
+If you call `refreshData(reload: true)` the content of your `ListView` don't change.

 But if you call `refreshData(reload: false)` :
 - `self.section0` is add to section at index 0